aribow627/swe2.0-workshop-code/DEPLOYMENT/DOCKER-CONTAINERS/README.md

     - stop the containers and remove each image

 3. Demo on how to write our docker-compose.yml file -> the command to run this file

+- create a file called docker-compose.yml
+- docker-compose up
+    - build all images specified in the docker-compose.yml file

+    - run each image in containers docker-compose up

+    - to stop all processes
+        docker-compose down